 A lot of women gain weight and feel awful during menopause for a few main reasons.

 - They had other hormones off balance prior to shifts in reproductive hormones.
-Once estrogen levels drop, they have a trickle down affect on other hormones that affect hunger, mood, and energy levels that make it harder to stay positive, motivated and in control over food.
+Once estrogen levels drop, they have a trickle-down effect on other hormones that affect hunger, mood, and energy levels that make it harder to stay positive, motivated, and in control over food.

 - They were too stressed and/or weren’t getting enough sleep or essential nutrition needed to regulate and sustain natural hormone and metabolic functions after estrogen declines, resulting in metabolic dysfunction and weight gain.